 There is no fee to apply through the Canadian office.

 It is your responsibility to check individual course web pages for any course specific application deadlines.
 If you wish to participate in Canadian interviews we will advise you of any additional Canadian office deadlines.

 Interviews in Canada

 The Canadian office hosts admission interviews – offering immediate decision for most courses – in the fall and spring each year.
 Upcoming dates are:

-Please email us for more information about locations and to register interest.
+Please complete our Application Registration Form for more information and to register interest.

 Applicants who can’t attend an in-person interview can apply digitally through the Canadian office – please contact us for information.
 If needed, the Canadian office will arrange a formal telephone interview with admissions faculty during the review process.

 Admissions decisions for most digital applicants are made within 8-10 weeks of receipt of a complete application.